Enjoying your family camping holiday whatever the weather

 When the sun comes out

-During sunny spells take the opportunity to properly dry out anything that may have got damp.
+During sunny spells take the opportunity to properly dry out anything that may have got damp - using your guy ropes as a clothes line is a handy hack.
 Other than that, of course, be sure to slap on some sun-protection and a floppy hat, then get out there and make the most of the good weather.
 Seaside campsites and trips to the beach are always hugely popular for UK campers whether the sun is out or not, while long walks and mountain hiking are always best saved for good-weather spells.

 Five great ways to get kids outside in the rain